-The Project would introduce one new building structure on the Project site as described in Section 2 and depicted in Appendix A. This Study evaluates the Project dimensions as the most conservative evaluation of the maximum potential Daylight Shading impact for this Project.
+The Project would introduce six (6) new up to thirteen story buildings on the Project site as described in Section 2 and depicted in Appendix A. This Study evaluates the Project with all six buildings simultaneously as the most conservative evaluation of the maximum potential Daylight Shading impact for this Project.
+Development Phase 1 through 5, with fewer buildings constructed create less potential Daylight Shading, and less potential environmental impact.